natenichols/constexpr-typeinfo-less/paper.md

 - I'd like to thank Lewis Baker and Davis Herring for reminding me that I should probably make an introductory paragraph.
 - Davis Herring suggested adding a note to remind readers that `int`, `const int` and `int&` are different types.
-- Jeff Garland, Tim Song and Jens Maurer for their wording fixes and suggestions.
+- Jeff Garland, Tim Song, Tomasz Kamiński and Jens Maurer for their wording fixes and suggestions.

 # FAQ